Sambit1994/Number_Recog/README.md

 # Number_Recog
-Finding distinction between numbers 3 and 7
+Finding the distinction between numbers 3 and 7

-The scripts follows Chapter 4 of the book "Deep Learning for Coders with fastai and PyTorch"
+The scripts follow Chapter 4 of the book "Deep Learning for Coders with fastai and PyTorch"